Soil Cleanup Activity Overview

 Non-Time Critical Removal Action

 Similar to the Time Critical Removal Action (TCRA) at AOC 4, areas were identified through the soil investigation and the Human Health and Ecological Risk Assessment that contamination has either impacted or may potentially impact federal lands.
 As a result, DOI contemplated a potential removal action for the protection of the wildlife refuge.
-On October 30, 2018, DOI directed PG&E to prepare a draft Soil Engineering Evaluation/Cost Analysis (EE/CA).
+On October 30, 2018, DOI directed PG&E to prepare a draft Soil Engineering Evaluation/ Cost Analysis (EE/CA).
 The purpose of an EE/CA is to evaluate the need for a non-time critical removal action (NTCRA) on federal lands or at locations where contamination has the potential to migrate to federal land.
 The draft EE/CA, which was submitted on May 29, 2020, considered a range of options including no action, separation of soil by size with soil washing, or complete removal and disposal of the contaminated soil.
 The public comment period for the draft EE/CA was held from June 3, 2020 to August 5, 2020.
 DOI issued responses to comments on April 23, 2021 and directed PG&E to revise the draft EE/CA. DOI prepared and approved a decision document called an Action Memorandum for the NTCRA on October 12, 2021.
-The Action Memorandum, along with a Responsiveness Summary and the Final EE/CA, can be found here
+The Action Memorandum, along with a Responsiveness Summary and the Final EE/CA can be found here

 In the Action Memorandum, DOI directed PG&E to prepare a work plan to conduct the NTCRA.
 A draft plan was submitted in October 2021 for DOI’s review.
 DOI solicited comments on the draft work plan from DTSC, Tribes, and stakeholders.
 Comments meetings were held in April and May 2022 to discuss the responses.
-A final Soil NTCRA Work plan was submitted on June 17, 2022.
+A final Soil NTCRA Work Plan was submitted on June 17, 2022.
 The final work plan can be found here.
 The Response to Comments Table can be downloaded here.
 DOI approved the final Soil NTCRA work plan on June 27, 2022.

-PG&E commenced the EE/CA soil removal action on July 25, 2022.
+PG&E commenced the NTCRA soil removal action on July 25, 2022.
+Work was completed in February 2024 and approximately 34,706 cubic yards of contaminated soil/debris was removed.

 Resource Conservation and Recovery Act (RCRA) Facility Investigation/Remedial Investigation (RFI/RI)